seercle/kubernetes/README.md

 - ### Nextcloud

 Beware of Nextcloud.
 If it goes down, it will never go back up sometimes.
 I don't know why !
-Probably when the Postgresql database has not changed but Nexcloud persistent volumes where recreated.
+Probably when the Postgresql database has not changed but Nexcloud's persistent volume was recreated.
 I don't know !

 - ### Harbor